 Representing Victims of Trucking Accidents

 Trucks have the potential to cause great harm.
 They're big.
 They're fast.
 They're heavy.
 All of us have duties.
 We all have obligations.
-But the bigger the risk of harm, the greater the duty.
+But the bigger the risk of harm, the greater the liability.
 Truck drivers, owners, and truck companies have a large responsibility that corresponds with the risk.

 A driver of a large truck, because they sit up high, might not be able to see pedestrians, bicyclists, or small vehicles.
 They have a great potential for causing a collision, not because they are bad people, but just because they are driving what we call “large instrumentalities.”
 Because the size of those vehicles relative to people, bicycles, and cars, the potential for a big injury is there.